tenzir/tenzir/web/docs/quickstart.md

 # Quickstart

-Tenzir is the data pipeline engine for security teams.
-It optimizes cloud and data costs, runs detections and analytics, builds a centralized security data lake, and creates a decentralized security data fabric.
+Get up and running quickly with this tutorial.
+It just takes a few steps to run pipelines.

 ![Tenzir Platform in action](example-platform-in-action.png)

 ## Explore the demo node

-The easiest way to get started with Tenzir is try it out yourself.
-It takes just a few steps:
+The easiest way to get started with Tenzir is using our cloud demo setup:

 1. [Create a free account](installation/create-an-account.md) by signing in: